-The American Society of Anesthesiologists also provides guidelines for anesthetic care during interventional pain procedures for adults stating that when sedation is provided during the performance of pain procedures it is important that the patient can be responsive during critical portions of the procedure to report potential procedure related paresthesia, acute changes in pain intensity or function for potential toxicity.
-The committee opinion states that interventional pain procedures generally only require local anesthetic; however, patients may elect to also receive supplemental sedation but must remain conscious.
-Examples of procedures that typically do not require moderate sedation and/or an anesthesia care team include SIJIs.
-They also state that significant patient anxiety, medical comorbidities, procedures that require the patient to remain motionless for prolonged periods of time or remain in a painful position may require moderate sedation or anesthesia care team and an example of such a procedure is RFA.
+The American Society of Anesthesiologist also provides guidelines for anesthetic care during interventional pain procedures for adults stating that when sedation is provided during the performance of pain procedures it is important that the patient can be responsive during critical portions of the procedure to report potential procedure related paresthesia, acute changes in pain intensity or function for potential toxicity.
+The committee opinion states that interventional pain procedures generally only require local anesthetic however patients may elect to also receive supplemental sedation but must remain conscious.
+Examples of procedures that typically do not require moderate sedation and/or an anesthesia care team include sacroiliac joint injections.
+They also state that significant patient anxiety, medical comorbidities, procedures that require the patient to remain motionless for prolonged periods of time or remain in a painful position may require moderate sedation or anesthesia care team and an example of such a procedure is radiofrequency ablation.
+10

-The SME panel agreed that sedation is not necessary for injections, but may be appropriate in select cases of RFA.
+The subject matter expert panel agreed that sedation is not necessary for injections but may be appropriate in select cases of RFA.
 The panel also expressed concerns that sedation could increase risk as well as the validity of diagnosis.